3D Printing

 What to look for in a resin enclosure

 External ventilation is not optional, it is the point.
 An enclosure without active extraction to outside concentrates fumes inside and delivers a burst of high-concentration VOCs the moment you open the door.
 It is worse than printing in a ventilated room without an enclosure.
 The correct setup is a sealed enclosure with a fan and ducting routed outside a window.
 The carbon filter reduces odour for your neighbours but does not make filtration-only use safe.
-Variable-speed fan: You want slow speed during printing for quiet operation, and full speed before and while opening the enclosure to clear the concentrated fumes inside.
+Variable-speed fan: slow speed during printing for quiet operation, full speed before and while opening the enclosure to clear the concentrated fumes inside.
 A fixed-speed fan cannot do this.
-3-layer carbon filtration: Single-sheet carbon filters exhaust quickly with heavy or engineering resins.
-Multi-layer filtration lasts longer and handles higher VOC loads.
-Purpose-built UV-blocking window: Standard PVC lets through enough UV to slowly cure exposed resin, clouding the vat.
-A UV-blocking observation window prevents this.
-Sealed base panel: Resin fumes are denser than air and pool downward.
-An enclosure without a base, like most FDM tents, lets fumes escape at floor level regardless of how well the sides are sealed.
-Dimensions: Measure your printer with the build plate at maximum height and lid fully open.
-The flip-up lid on machines like the Saturn 4 Ultra needs overhead clearance inside the enclosure.
+3-layer carbon filtration: single-sheet carbon filters exhaust quickly with heavy or engineering resins; multi-layer filtration lasts longer and handles higher VOC loads.
+Purpose-built UV-blocking window: standard PVC lets through enough UV to slowly cure exposed resin, clouding the vat.
+Sealed base panel: resin fumes are denser than air and pool downward; an enclosure without a base lets fumes escape at floor level regardless of how well the sides are sealed.
+Dimensions: measure your printer with the build plate at maximum height and lid fully open, since the flip-up lid on machines like the Saturn 4 Ultra needs overhead clearance inside the enclosure.

 DORUNDEA Resin 3D Printer Enclosure